-Virtual environments by simply typing: workon [virtual environments name].
+Virtualenvwrapper provides an easy way to switch between virtual environments by simply typing: workon [virtual environment name].

 These commands use pip/pip3, the Python package manager, to install two packages virtualenv and virtualenvwrapper.
-They set up an environmental variable named WORKON\HOME with a string that gives a path to a subfolder of your home directory (~) called Envs, which the next command (mkdir) then makes according to the path described in $WORKON_HOME$ (recursively, due to the -p flag).
+They set up an environmental variable named WORKON_HOME with a string that gives a path to a subfolder of your home directory (~) called Envs, which the next command (mkdir) then makes according to the path described in \$WORKON_HOME (recursively, due to the -p flag).
 That is where your environments will be stored.
 The source command will run the command that follows, which in this case locates the virtualenvwrapper. sh shell script, the contents of which are beyond the scope of this setup tutorial.
 If you want to know what it does, a more in depth description can be found on the documentation site for virtualenvwrapper.

-Finally, the mkvirtualenv makes your first virtual environment which you've named dlgr\env.
+Finally, the mkvirtualenv makes your first virtual environment which you've named dlgr_env.
 We have explicitly passed it the location of the Python that the virtualenv should use.
 This Python has been mapped to the python command inside the virtual environment.